allebb/cartographer/README.md

 This library is fully unit tested using [PHPUnit](https://phpunit.de/).

-I use [TravisCI](https://travis-ci.org/) for continuous integration, which triggers tests for PHP 5.6, 7.0, 7.1, 7.2, 7.3 and 7.4 each time a commit is pushed.
+I use [GitHub Actions](https://github.com/) for continuous integration, which triggers tests for PHP 7.2, 7.3 and 7.4 each time a commit is pushed.

 If you wish to run the tests yourself you should run the following: